corda/corda/docs/source/upgrade-notes.rst

   apps would not typically select random, unknown counterparties from the network map based on self-declared capabilities.
   We will introduce a replacement for this functionality, business networks, in a future release.

+  For now, your should retrieve the service by legal name using ``NetworkMapCache.getNodeByLegalName``.

 Gotchas
 ^^^^^^^